 Your Purpose is to Become All God Created You to Be

 Your purpose is to become all that God created you to be.
 You can’t do that if you are anxious, stressed, overwhelmed and caught up in daily survival.
 What are your gifts?
 How are you serving the world?
 Are you becoming all God created you to be?

 Becoming all God created you to be means having a clear mind, a clear heart and being able to listen.
 It means listening to your spirit and God’s Spirit within you that will lead you and guide you.

 It all starts with being still.

 Want to share our spiritual journey together?
-Join me in The Guided Life.
+Join me in living life with Joy and Flow.
 Receive encouragement.
 I love hearing from readers and receive encouragement too!